 So ask yourself: do properties listed where you want to buy stay around for a while, or are they snapped up?
 Is there a steady supply of the type of home you're thinking of buying, or are they few or far between?

-The Mac Daddy of home search sites, Rightmove, is the best place to compare homes on the market.
+The daddy of home search sites, Rightmove, is the best place to compare homes on the market.
 As well as a dizzying number of properties up for grabs, it plots listings on a Google map for ease.

 Zoopla also lets you match up sold prices with old property ads, including pics, asking prices, descriptions and floor plans.
 Go to Zoopla's sold prices section, search for an area and click on a property for historic listings.